 There are many steps you can take to rebuild your credit after bankruptcy.
 Some of the easiest ways to rebuild credit after bankruptcy include the following:

 Checking your credit report after bankruptcy is essential.
-If your credit report contains errors, this could hurt your credit score and lead to the denial of credit or loans.
+If your credit report contains errors, this could hurt your credit and lead to the denial of credit or loans.
 For example, your credit report after chapter 7 bankruptcy should report discharged debts as closed, and without a balance.
 Sometimes collection agencies will not update your credit report, or will open new collection account tradelines after your bankruptcy even though the underlying debt was discharged in bankruptcy.
 Don't wait until your denied credit to take action.
 Check your credit report 60 days after your bankruptcy discharge to ensure there are no errors or mistakes on your credit report.

 What happens when an original creditor and collection agency both report the same debt on your credit report?

 Although there is no technical term, when an original creditor and collector both report you to the credit bureaus for the same debt, this usually referred to as double entry credit reporting, double jeopardy reporting, or double entries on your credit report.
 Sometimes, there can even be multiple collection accounts for the same debt.

 Original creditors and collection agencies are generally permitted to report separate tradelines so long as the reporting is accurate and complete.
 Sometimes collection agencies will adjust the balance or the date of the delinquency to make this look like a new debt.
 This can happen when consumers have recently filed bankruptcy and an unscrupulous creditor continues collection efforts after bankruptcy.
 Learn what you can do when a collector attempts to collect a debt that was discharged in bankruptcy.